 - Is it easier for beginners?
 If your home is a stressful environment or full of distractions, outside is a peaceful environment away from stress, importance of association.
 When starting meditation you can be more easily distracted, in nature somewhere peaceful away from your usual distractions it can be easier to concentrate.

 - Enhancing outside wellness: Research suggests that individuals that spend time outside can decrease their mood disturbance and distraction by incorporating mediation into their outside routine.

 Top Tips for meditating outside:

-- Use all of the techniques you are already familiar with; focus on your breathing, set your intention for the session, and place yourself in a quiet, distraction-free area.
+- Use all the techniques you are already familiar with such as focusing on your breath, setting an intention for the session, and finding a quiet, distraction free area to practice.